MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/track.rst

 	 Example: :expr:`atdebug = myaction`.

 	**info**
-	 A *number* specifying the information level to control the verbosity of the output on the console. (default: :literal:`nil`).
+	 A *number* specifying the information level to control the verbosity of the output on the console. (default: :const:`nil`).
 	 Example: :expr:`info = 2`.

 	**debug**
-	 A *number* specifying the debug level to perform extra assertions and to control the verbosity of the output on the console. (default: :literal:`nil`).
+	 A *number* specifying the debug level to perform extra assertions and to control the verbosity of the output on the console. (default: :const:`nil`).
 	 Example: :expr:`debug = 2`.

 	**usrdef**
-	 Any user defined data that will be attached to the tracked map flow, which is internally passed to the elements method :meth:`:track` and to their underlying maps. (default: :literal:`nil`).
+	 Any user defined data that will be attached to the tracked map flow, which is internally passed to the elements method :meth:`:track` and to their underlying maps. (default: :const:`nil`).
 	 Example: :expr:`usrdef = { myvar=somevalue }`.

 	**mflow**
-	 An *mflow* containing the current state of a :literal:`track` command.
-If a map flow is provided, all attributes are discarded except :literal:`nstep`, :literal:`info` and :literal:`debug`, as the command was already set up upon its creation. (default: :literal:`nil`).
+	 An *mflow* containing the current state of a :var:`track` command.
+If a map flow is provided, all attributes are discarded except :literal:`nstep`, :literal:`info` and :literal:`debug`, as the command was already set up upon its creation. (default: :const:`nil`).
 	 Example: :expr:`mflow = mflow0`.

-The :literal:`track` command returns the following objects in this order:
+The :var:`track` command returns the following objects in this order:

 	**mtbl**
-		An *mtable* corresponding to the TFS table of the :literal:`track` command.
+		An *mtable* corresponding to the TFS table of the :var:`track` command.

 	**mflw**
-		An *mflow* corresponding to the map flow of the :literal:`track` command.
+		An *mflow* corresponding to the map flow of the :var:`track` command.

 	**eidx**
 		An optional *number* corresponding to the last tracked element index in the sequence when :literal:`nstep` was specified and stopped the command before the end of the :literal:`range`.